Courses

 PHIL 2310 Introduction to Deductive Logic

-Covers sentential languages, the truth-functional connectives, and their logic; first-order languages, the quantifiers "every" and "some," and their logic.
+Covers sentential languages, the truth-functional connectives, and their logic; first-order languages, the quantifiers every and some, and their logic.

 Full details for PHIL 2310 - Introduction to Deductive Logic